This post contains affiliate links.

 However, if either the aggression or the fear in your animals lasts beyond this period—or if a fight breaks out between animals—then introduce some of the following practices to reduce aggression in your sows.

 Do you keep your pigs outside?
-Learn how to keep your pigs warm this winter in my article.
+Learn how to keep your pigs warm this winter.

 How to Stop Sows from Being Aggressive